-Composition: citizens and confluences in a coalition
+Composition — members and organisms in a coalition

 audience: contributors